UAB-CINL/UAB-CINL.github.io/docs/scanner/index.md

 ## Calendars

-To gain access to the Google calendars used for scheduling, please send a request to Eleanor Yourich at elewis1@uabmc.edu.
-You will need to provide Eleanor your email address and it is easiest to use a gmail address (which will also integrate it into their already existing google calendar).
+To gain access to the Google calendars used for scheduling, please send a request to Elizabeth Ingram (ekingram@uabmc.edu).
+You will need to provide Elizabeth your email address.
+It is easiest to use a gmail address (which will also integrate it into their already existing google calendar).

 <!-- markdownlint-disable MD046 -->
 !!! warning